JHerbeck-IDM/ClusterSim/README.md

 # ClusterSim

-README placeholder
+Josh Herbeck

-Notes / To do list:
+## Notes / To do list:

+1. Add in transmission rate modifier based on time since infection?

-1. Currently the transmission_risk_per_timestep parameter combines the risk across all partners; it doesn't allow an individual to transmit multiple times (to multiple different partners).
-Probably need to fix that.
+2. Currently the transmission_risk_per_day parameter combines the risk across all partners; it doesn't allow an individual to transmit multiple times (to multiple different partners).
+Probably need to fix that if and only if we use timesteps greater than 1 day

-2. Need to add in the homogeneous or heterogeneous risk flag

-3. Add in transmission rate modifier based on time since infection?

 ## Overview

-Simple model of HIV transmission, to create a transmission line list to use in studies of phylogenetic clustering.
-We simulate HIV epidemic spread with different assumptions about the resulting transmission network.
+This is a simple quasi-branching model of HIV transmission.
+There is no contact/sexual network created, and there are no uninfected individuals; the model just has infected individuals who can transmit, and then the newly infected recipients who can transmit, and so forth through time.
+The output is a transmission record (line list) that we can use to make phylogenies and identify clusters.

-Each individual has rate of transmission, and this is a combination of contact rate and per-contact rate of transmission.
-There also individual rates of sampling (functionally this is removal/extinction).
+Each individual has a probability of transmission per timestep, and this probability is a combination of contact rate (number of sexual partners per timestep) and the per-contact rate of transmission.
+There is also an individual rate of sampling (functionally this is the probability of removal/extinction).

-First order goal:  understand if high mean degree (or "super-spreading" or a small core group) is associated with more clustering and bigger clusters.
+First order goal:  to understand if high mean degree ("super-spreading", or a small-ish high risk core group/key population) is associated with more clustering and bigger clusters.

-Second order goal:  identify predictors of clustering patterns.

-With this modeling approach I am trying to keep it very simple--assess some contact network parameters without building a full contact network--and also be able to vary mean degree, per-contact transmission rate, sample fraction, sample bias, and sampling time after infection.

-We assume all of these individuals are HIV-infected already.
+Second order goal:  identify general predictors of clustering patterns (i.e. make a simple, fast model with which I can vary offspring distribution, incidence/force of infection, sampling (sampling time after infection, sample fraction/coverage, and sampling bias), and cluster thresholds and build a function for predicting clustering patterns from those variables.

+## Model structure

+The model is basically two data frames:  **population_summary** and **transmission_record.**

+**Population_summary** includes all individuals in the population and their individual data.
+These data include their transmission parameters, infection date, infection source, sampling/removal year, and cumulative partners and transmissions.
+This file structure is cribbed from Adam's agent-based vaccine trial model; the difference between Adam's model and this one is that the vaccine trial was interested in infections and this model is (mostly) interested in transmissions (and in recording each transmission for downstream use).

+**Transmission_record** is a simple record of whether each individual is removed or transmits for each timestep.

+The model includes some core functions:

+* *assign_heterogeneous_rates*

+* *assign_homogeneous_rates*

+* *assess_removal*

+* *assess_transmission*

+* *make_new_infections*

+### BUGS

+I think the **Transmission_record** is not working like I think it is.